apache/trafficcontrol/blueprints/multi-interface-servers.md

 account for the new structure, and will need to poll all listed interfaces for health (instead of just one per cache server as was done previously).

-The cache
-server should be marked unavailable - or "down" - if and only if the interface proving the service addresses is considered unhealthy.
+The cache server should be marked unavailable - or "down" - if the total used bandwidth of all monitored interfaces exceeds the limits set by Parameters on the cache server's Profile, _or_ if the bandwidth of any single interface exceeds its `maxBandwidth` property.

 ## Documentation Impact
 Documentation for the affected endpoints will need to be updated.
 Beyond that,